Gregory T. Cushman

 Cushman traces the evolution of Malthusian ideas, from the beginning of the 19th century through to Paul R. Ehrlich’s Population Bomb and the formation of the Club of Rome in 1968.
 He demonstrates the ongoing concern that human population might outgrow the environment’s capacity and how this often justified ruthless actions against whole groups of people or species of animals in order to provide food security for England, the United States or Japan.
 This narrative reaches a climax with the sacrifice of the guano bird colonies off Peru in the interest of the fishmeal industry, which was used to feed the chickens and pigs that transformed Western diets in the decades after the Second World War.

 The transnational exploration of technocratic governance and Malthusian ideas allows Cushman to challenge the standard narrative that people failed to question environmental destruction before the 1960s.
 He finds a growing awareness of the delicate ecological balance that allowed guano birds to flourish and supply a constant supply of fresh guano fertilizer for Peruvian farms decades after the collapse of the export industry.
-He also points to Aldo Leopold’s awareness that agricultural abundance increasingly relied on ‘biotic capital’ extracted from islands south of the equator and his concern that the ‘pooling’ of global ‘biotic capital’ might led to significant environmental consequences.
+He also points to Aldo Leopold’s awareness that agricultural abundance increasingly relied on ‘biotic capital’ extracted from islands south of the equator and his concern that the ‘pooling’ of global ‘biotic capital’ might lead to significant environmental consequences.
 Leopold was in close communication with William Vogt, an American, who spent time studying guano birds and worked for the Conservation Section of the Pan American Union, before publishing his neo-Malthusian best seller, Road to Survival in 1948.

 Close scientific study and the development of government policy to protect the ecology of the sea birds contributed to a transnational conservation network, with William Vogt as its linchpin.
-This network contributed to the growth of a global conservation movement in the decades leading up to the publication of Rachel Carson’s Silent Sprint in 1962.
+This network contributed to the growth of a global conservation movement in the decades leading up to the publication of Rachel Carson’s Silent Spring in 1962.
 However, the history of technocratic governance had a much darker side and Cushman finds that technocrats and other elites understood environmental limitations and made choices to secure enough guano, nitrates, corpra, or fishmeal to preserve their country’s or class’ self-interests.
 Throughout the book focuses on the reductionist tendencies of technocratic officials who could not see the complexity of the ecosystems that supported guano birds and allowed them to produce a vital supply of nitrogen.

 In addition to all of the narratives and themes mentioned above, Cushman also makes an important contribution to climate history.
 Using a combination of existing data and his own climate reconstructions, Cushman remains attentive to the importance of climatic fluctuations for the people, birds and fish in the guano extraction regions.

 The book’s strength, the amazing span of material and geography covered, is at times a flaw.
 It is not an easy book to set down and pick up a few days later.
-Some chapters move across vast geographies and time.
+Some chapters move across vast geographies and periods.
 Cushman demands an attentive reader.
 Despite this and the lack of maps, I have been talking about this book and recommending it to others since I started reading it.
 It is a model for future research in global environmental history and I hope that others continue to provide a comparable level of insight into our collective history as they follow other commodities around the world.